-needs.
+needs

+heritage.

 For millenials, the Indigenous People of Canada have observed that, in nature, certain plants live better together than apart.
-In this workshop, we take a look at the 3 sisters: corn. sauash and beans.
-After an instructive story. students illustrate the notion of interconnections in nature through a creative activity.
+In this workshop, we take a look at the 3 sisters; corn. sauash and beans.
+After an instructive story, students illustrate the notion of interconnections in nature through a creative activity.
 They also have the chance to put their new knowledge into practice by planting seeds from the 3 sisters.

-Silver cap mushrooms 60 MIN / 3 TO 5 Exchanging observations and ideas about the environment.
+Silver cap mushrooms

+Exchanging observations and ideas about the environment.

 Analyzing living things in their environment.
 Curiosity about nature.

+Personal and collective responsibility for protecting biodiversity.

 Neither plant nor animal: fungi are very special.
 Invaluable to ecosystems, fungi play a critical role on Earth.
 In this workshop, the class receives a fungus growth kit that awakens their interest in this atypical organism.
 Students are also introduced to the notion of symbiosis with a practical example: the mutual services provided by fungi and trees in the forest.

-The anti-waste detectives 60 MIN / 3 TO 5 Collaborating on observations and sharing ideas Asking questions.
+The anti-waste detectives

+Collaborating on observations and sharing

+Asking questions.
 Processing information.
 Reasoning.
 Making informed choices.

 Taking personal and collective responsibility for resource use.

 For millennials, the Indigenous People of Canada have observed that, in nature, certain plants live better together and have beneficial effects on one another when planted together.
-In this workshop, let's take a look at the 3 sisters; corn. squash and beans.
+In this workshop, let's take a look at the 3 sisters: corn. sauash and beans.
 After an instructive story, students can illustrate the notion of interconnections in nature through a creative activity.
 They also have the chance to put their new knowledge into practice by planting seeds from the 3 sisters.

-The soil's secret life 60 MIN / 3 TO 5 Exchanging observations and ideas about soils Analyzing living things in their environment.
+The soil's secret life

+Exchanging observations and ideas about soils

+Analyzing living things in their environment.
 Curiosity about nature.

 Personal and collective responsibility for soil protection.

 Beneath our feet, things are teeming.
 Insects, bacteria, fungi, animals: all these little creatures play an important role in this unknown and mysterious ecosystem.
 In this workshop, students discover how soil works and learn about the living creatures that inhabit it.
 In a hands-on activity, they reproduce a typical Canadian soil sample.
-Then the Kahoot! allow students to shine with their newly acquired The Black Bear, forest ranger 60 MIN / 3 TO 5 Collaborating on a common problem, then presenting it.
-What is a forest?
-A zone of standing trees?
-A place to wander?
-It's much more than that!
-Home to thousands of species, the forest is the opposite of mathematics: the more complex, the better!
-The forest holds many secrets, such as communication between trees, and provides us with many services.
-Through an activity focusing on interconnectivity, students discover just how much the forest is a wonderful place of biodiversity to be protected.
+Then the Kahoot! allow students to shine with their newly acquired knowledge.

+The black bear, forest ranger

+Collaborating on a common problem, then presenting it.

 Understanding the interconnections in ecosystems.

 Personal and collective responsibility for protecting ecosystems.

 Discover the secrets of one of Canada's most emblematic animals: the black bear!
 This famous animal is much more essential to the forest than it seems...
 After a presentation of the bear's characteristics and habitat, a group activity will help students understand its connections to biodiversity.
 This is followed by a game to identify bear tracks, and a reflection on how to coexist harmoniously with bears.
-The forest enchants us!